Defined by core body temperature <35°C (<95°F).

 Classified as mild, moderate, or severe according to clinical features.

 Core temperature measured in the lower third of the oesophagus correlates well with pulmonary artery temperature and is preferred in patients with a secure airway.
 A low-reading tympanic thermistor-based thermometer is a less invasive alternative.

-Initial management includes removing the patient from the cold environment, removing wet or cold clothing, warming the body with blankets, securing the airway, monitoring breathing, and maintaining circulation using warm intravenous fluids.
+Initial management should focus on stopping further cooling.
+This includes removing the patient from the cold environment, careful removal of wet or cold clothing, insulation, warming the body, securing the airway, monitoring breathing and circulation, and maintaining circulation using warm intravenous fluids.

-Hypothermia is a clinical condition characterised by the unintentional lowering of core body temperature below physiological normal limits, typically <35°C (<95°F).
+Accidental hypothermia is characterised by the unintentional lowering of core body temperature below physiological normal limits, typically <35°C (<95°F).

 Assistant Professor of Surgery

 Montefiore Medical Center at Albert Einstein College of Medicine

 EAA declares that he has no competing interests.